Skip to main content

 Credit profile

 Lenders consider your income, employment status, credit history, property value, and existing mortgage balance.
-Even with CCJs or defaults, specialist lenders on our panel — including Pepper Money and Together — may still be able to help.
+Even with CCJs or defaults, specialist lenders on our panel — including Pepper Money and Masthaven — may still be able to help.

 Debt consolidation loans explained